zhmcclient/python-zhmcclient/README.rst

 Example
 -------

-For example code, see the Python scripts in the ``examples`` directory of the Git repository.
+For example code, see the Python scripts in the `examples directory of the Git repository`_.

+.. _examples directory of the Git repository: https://github.rtp.raleigh.ibm.com/openstack-zkvm/python-zhmcclient/tree/master/examples

 Documentation
 -------------